-- The campaign must be defined to target users with a remote action and be published. - The script of a remote action must be executed in the context of the end-user (and not as local system).
+- The campaign must target users with a remote action and be published. - The script of the remote action can be executed either: - ◆ In the context of the end-user, if the action does not need any special privileges. - ♦ In the context of the local system account, if the action needs administrative privileges.